-At December 31, 1998, there were no other commitments and long-term obligations in excess of one year.

-Under the Insurance Agreement of the Federal Reserve Banks dated as of June 7, 1994, each of the Reserve Banks has agreed to bear, on a per incident basis, a pro rata share of losses in excess of 1% of the capital of the claiming Reserve Bank, up to 50% of the total capital and surplus of all Reserve Banks.
-Losses are borne in the ratio that a Reserve Bank's capital bears to the total capital of all Reserve Banks at the beginning of the calendar year in which the loss is shared.
-No claims were outstanding under such agreement at December 31, 1998 or 1997.
+At December 31, 1999, there were no other commitments and long-term obligations in excess of one year.
+Under the Insurance Agreement of the Federal Reserve Banks dated as of March 2, 1999, each of the Reserve Banks has agreed to bear, on a per incident basis, a pro rata share of losses in excess of 1% of the capital paid-in of the claiming Reserve Bank, up to 50% of the total capital paid-in of all Reserve Banks.
+Losses are borne in the ratio that a Reserve Bank's capital paid-in bears to the total capital paid-in of all Reserve Banks at the beginning of the calendar year in which the loss is shared.
+No claims were outstanding under such agreement at December 31, 1999 or 1998.